Skip to Main Content

 Please contact your Community Manager at the phone number or email address provided above.

 Residents may choose to stay with family, friends or in an offsite location during the renovation of their unit.
 All furniture and personal belongings must be removed from the unit and they will be placed in storage with one of our moving companies.
 HOC will not coordinate the move of furniture or personal items to locations outside of the HOC provided temporary housing options.
-Please notify your Community Manager as soon as possible if you are choosing this option.
+Please notify your General Manager as soon as possible if you are choosing this option.

 In most cases, residents will be able to return to their original unit following the renovations.
 When possible, residents may also choose to move one time to a renovated unit to avoid having to move two times – once to a temporary unit and then a return move back to the original unit.